autocrossblog/autocrossblog.github.io/_posts/2007-08-13-bye-bye-motor-thanks-for-the-memories.md

 permalink: bye-bye-motor-thanks-for-the-memories
 image:
 categories: [ 240z, datsun ]
+description: Follow Project240z's exciting yet challenging first autocross experience, leading to an unexpected engine overhaul with an LS1.
 ---

 On the Project240z's maiden autocross voyage today the motor decide to depart the living world.
 More to come, but it looks like another winter project may involve and LS1....